 The Ghost of Christmas Pleasant

 But what if our current path ain’t all sunshine and rainbows?
 The Ghost of Christmas Present shows Scrooge his acquaintances, most of whom were happy even when they didn’t own much.
 Scrooge’s shock at their happiness makes it obvious that he had never heard of “work/life balance.”

 Nowadays, we know the importance of a healthy work/life balance, but often stop short and don’t address the quality of the “life” part.
 Do we have a clear plan of attack to make our personal time fulfilling?
 Do we practice Doctor Who’s invigorating mantra, “I’m not running away from things, I’m running to them”?Our time and how we use it is valuable.
 So, why do we let it slip into the past and expect our future to be any better?

-For over fifty-five years Doctor Who has traveled forward and backward in time. (talk about someone discontent in the present!)
+For over fifty-five years, the Doctor has traveled forward and backward in time.
+(Talk about someone discontent in the present!)
 But in the 2013 Christmas special, The Time of the Doctor, the hero finally settles down.
 The Eleventh Doctor created a stalemate between all of his enemies and a rift in time and space where his lost “countrymen” waited.
 The rift was housed in a little town called Christmas and only his presence protected our universe.
-For the first time in his life the Doctor had to figure out what to do with his free time.
+For the first time in his life, the Doctor had to figure out what to do with his free time.